 I would like to see more options for “older” older people, but realize that this is a tall order.
 Having activities for people who may be ambivalent about meeting and hanging out with strangers – and because of memory loss, they may be strangers even if they have met before – is challenging in the best of times.
 Add to that the possibility of falling asleep in the middle of things, not being up to learning something new, not hearing very well and having different attention spans and it’s easy to understand why more activities are geared toward ages 65-80 instead of 80+.

-It’s hard to know how far to push Mom into new things because, while I want to challenge her to move out of her comfort zone a bit, there are just days that risk taking is not a practical expectation.
+It’s hard to know how far to push Mom into new things because, while I want to challenge her to move out of her comfort zone a bit, there are just days when risk-taking is not a practical expectation.
 I think there is a fear of being embarrassed about falling asleep, not being able to hear very well (even with hearing aids) and not always understanding more recent reference points.
 Even though she loves to knit, I’m not sure she would feel comfortable in a group of knitters because she makes mistakes.

 So, we work to keep life entertaining here at home.
 And, of course, working on building that network of people who can come to engage with Mom.